 |Date||Speaker 1||Speaker 2||Comments|

-CGLunch is a weekly seminar where we discuss ongoing or upcoming work - in general half-baked ideas.
-The purpose of the meeting is to foster the flow of ideas, stimulate collaboration within the group, and for the presenter to get qualified feed-back during early stages of a project.
+CGLunch is a joint event of the "Computer Graphics" and the "Visual Computing and AI" Depeartment.
+In this weekly seminar members of both groups discuss ongoing or upcoming work - in general half-baked ideas.
+The purpose of the meeting is to foster the flow of ideas, stimulate collaboration within the groups, and for the presenter to get qualified feed-back during early stages of a project.
 Preliminary results are very welcome but CGLunch is the wrong forum for presentations on submitted papers or practice talks.

 As the name suggests we will provide some food (in order to save your precious time).

-Everybody in the graphics group gives a CGLunch talk and you are responsible to fill your assigned slot.
-If you for whatever reason know that you will not be able to present at the assigned date contact Renjie Chen.
+Everybody in D4/D6 gives a CGLunch talk and you are responsible to fill your assigned slot.
+If you for whatever reason know that you will not be able to present at the assigned date contact Ellen Fries.

 Your presentation should not exceed 15 minutes plus additional Q&A. Please send title and abstract of your talk one day in advance.

 Here are some guidelines you should follow when you are preparing a CG Lunch talk:

 - Your talk should discuss ongoing or upcoming work.

 - Your talk should end with a list of open questions, which you want to discuss with the group.